 This rehabilitation program is designed to return the individual to their activities as quickly and safely as possible.
-It is designed for rehabilitation following an ankle sprain.
-Modifications to this guideline may be necessary depending on physician-specific instructions, specific tissue healing timelines, chronicity of injury and other contributing impairments that need to be addressed.
-This evidence-based ankle sprain guideline is criterion-based.
-Eime frames and visits in each phase will vary depending on many factors including patient demographics, goals and individual progress.
+It is designed for rehabilitation following Ankle Sprain.
+Modifications to this guideline may be necessary dependent on physician specific instruction, specific tissue healing timeline, chronicity of injury, and other contributing impairments that need to be addressed.
+This evidence-based Ankle Sprain Guideline is criterion-based; time frames and visits in each phase will vary depending on many factors including patient demographics, goals, and individual progress.
+This guideline is designed to progress the individual through rehabilitation to full sport/activity participation.
+The therapist may modify the program appropriately depending on the individual's goals for activity following Ankle Sprain.

-This guideline is designed to progress the individual through rehabilitation to full sport and activity participation.
-The therapist may modify the program appropriately depending on the individual's goals for activity following an ankle sprain.
-This guideline is intended to provide the treating clinician with a frame of reference for rehabilitation.
-It is not intended to substitute clinical judgment regarding the patient's post-injury care, based on exam and treatment findings, individual progress and/or the presence of concomitant injuries or complications.
-If the clinician should have questions regarding progressions, they should contact the referring physician.
+This guideline is intended to provide the treating clinician a frame of reference for rehabilitation.
+It is not intended to substitute clinical judgment regarding the patient's post injury care, based on exam/treatment findings, individual progress, and/or the presence of concomitant injuries or complications.
+If the clinician should have questions regarding progressions, they should contact the referring physician

-General Guidelines/Expectations
+General Guidelines/Precautions:

-- General healing timeline is variable but can expect 2-6 week time frame on average - During the acute phase, avoid activities that stress the ligaments on the lateral or medial surface of the foot (depending on MOI) - Laterally (most commonly injured): Anterior Talofibular Ligament, Posterior Talofibular Ligament, Calcaneofibular ligament - · Medially (less commonly injured): Superficial and Deep Deltoid Ligaments - Syndesmotic: See High Ankle Sprain rehabilitation guideline - General ROM/strength present at the beginning of rehabilitation is highly variable - · Patient is at risk for recurrent ankle sprains and development of chronic ankle instability - Rule out fracture and/or need for further imaging through utilization of the Ottawa Ankle Rules (exclude children under 6 or pregnant women) - Bone tenderness along the distal 6 cm of the posterior edge of the tibia or tip of the medial malleolus - Bone tenderness along the distal 6 cm of the posterior edge of the fibula or tip of the lateral malleolus - Bone tenderness at the base of the fifth metatarsal and/or navicular - An inability to bear weight both immediately and in the emergency department for four steps - Avoid activities which increase pain and/or swelling
+- General healing timeline is variable but can expect 2-6 week time frame on average - During the acute phase, avoid activities that stress the ligaments on the lateral or medial surface of the foot (depending on MOI) - Laterally (most commonly injured): Anterior Talofibular Ligament, Posterior Talofibular Ligament, Calcaneofibular ligament - Medially (less commonly injured): Superficial and Deep Deltoid Ligaments - Syndesmotic: See "High Ankle Sprain" rehabilitation guideline - General ROM/strength present at the beginning of rehabilitation is highly variable - Patient is at risk for recurrent ankle sprains and development of chronic ankle instability - Rule out fracture and/or need for further imaging through utilization of the Ottawa Ankle Rules (exclude children under 6 or pregnant women) - Bone tenderness along the distal 6 cm of the posterior edge of the tibia or tip of the medial malleolus - Bone tenderness along the distal 6 cm of the posterior edge of the fibula or tip of the lateral malleolus - Bone tenderness at the base of the fifth metatarsal and/or navicular - · An inability to bear weight both immediately and in the emergency department for four steps - Avoid activities which increase pain and/or swelling